 - Events should be alcohol-free (funding cannot be used for alcohol).

-- Complete, itemized event budgets are required and applications without detailed budgets will not be considered.
+- Complete, itemized event budgets are required and applications without detailed budgets will not be considered for appeals.
 Incomplete proposals will not be considered.

 - If partial funding is given to an event which is actually a series of multiple events, then the group is still held to hold all events listed in their application.
 Exceptions can be requested to the funding board, but groups who do not follow the resulting decision will be required to return the funds.